AI Transparency Dashboard

 As a creative technologist, I am sharing my AI Transparency Dashboard with the intention of providing transparency about my approach and my principles when it comes to AI, and to encourage thoughtful reflection of how we use AI in our personal and professional lives.
 This dashboard will evolve because the landscape evolves, and so do I.

 I first learned the term “AI Transparency Dashboard” from Sandy Carter at SXSW Sydney 2025.
-She predicts that more organisations will be implementing AI Transparency Dashboards as part of their business strategy because it should show things like what the data sources are, how bias is being managed, and supply chain audit trails.
+She predicts that more organisations will be implementing AI Transparency Dashboards as part of their business strategy because it shows what and how AI is used, what the data sources are, how bias is being managed, and support supply chain audit trails.
 This type of transparency improves internal processes, builds trust, and allows people to make more informed choices.

-While AI Transparency Dashboards are aimed at organisations, I think individuals should also consider making their own—not necessarily for public viewing—but as part of personal tech hygiene and responsible deployment practices so that we can be more intentional about how we use technology.
+While AI Transparency Dashboards are aimed at larger organisations, individuals and small businesses should also consider making their own—not necessarily for public viewing—but as part of personal tech hygiene and responsible deployment practices so that we can be more intentional about how we use technology.
 Consider creating your own to better understand and manage your relationship with AI.

 My principles

 First and foremost, my synthesis, my writing,1 and my work product are my own unless otherwise specified.
-I have spent too long cultivating my ‘voice’ to relinquish it to an outsourced entity.
+I have spent too long cultivating my skills and my voice to relinquish it to an outsourced entity.

 I am tech agnostic and work on the principle of “the right tools, for the right purpose, at the right time”.